All Episodes

 It did not.

-But if the 2013 shutdown played any role in the 2014 vote, well, I think that would actually work pretty well for the Republicans, although their best the best thing they could do for 2018 is simple.
+But if the 2013 shutdown played any role in the 2014 vote, well, I think that would actually work pretty well for the Republicans, although the best thing they could do for 2018 is simple.

 Build the wall, fully fund the wall, and repeal and replace Obamacare.

-In other words, just keep your word and you'll get re-elected.
+In other words, just keep your word and you'll get reelected.

 All right, glad you're with us.